 By integrating Netflix, Comcast will make it possible for customers to watch current series offerings like Scandal on Comcast and past seasons of the same show on Netflix.
 Although Roberts hinted that other services would eventually be added, he would not name names.

 Everyone In The Pool

-Since Netflix has already made streaming arrangements with Apple Inc. (NASDAQ:AAPLA), Roku and Alphabet Inc.’s (NASDAQ:GOOGA) Chromecast, the company is rapidly becoming a presence on most platforms.
+Since Netflix has already made streaming arrangements with Apple Inc. (NASDAQ:AAPLC), Roku and Alphabet Inc.’s (NASDAQ:GOOGC) Chromecast, the company is rapidly becoming a presence on most platforms.
 Comcast, however, is unique since it is so large.

 Meanwhile, Hulu, which is jointly owned by Comcast, The Walt Disney Co.
-(NYSE:DISB), Twenty-First Century Fox Inc. (TSX:FOXAC) and Time Warner Inc. (NYSE:TWXC) has said it was planning to launch an Internet-based multi-channel video platform next year.
+(NYSE:DISC), Twenty-First Century Fox Inc. (TSX:FOXAC) and Time Warner Inc. (:TWXN/A) has said it was planning to launch an Internet-based multi-channel video platform next year.
 If that comes to pass, nearly every major media company will be part of the action.